 This move marked the beginning of the Border 2020 Program, implemented under the 1983 La Paz Agreement.
 The program builds off of the Border 2012 program, emphasizing regional, bottom-up approaches for decision making, priority setting, and project implementation to address the environmental and public health problems in the border region.

 The U.S. and Mexico are strong trading partners who have a keen interest in maintaining positive relations.
-While their political structures are very different, both nations take important steps toward environmental regulation to ensure their economies continue to thrive, and initiatives at the border are just one example of this fact.
+While their political structures are very different, both nations take important steps toward environmental regulation to ensure their economies continue to thrive, and initiatives at the border is just one example.